JoshSandhu/Project_1/README.md

 ## Overview.

 The Powers Gym website is a place where people can find out information they require about their local gym.
 The simple yet powerful layout and colors aim to attract a specific type of users.
 With information relating to the ideal target audience.
-The main purpose is to attract new members to join aswell as allow current members to find out information via form or information already presented.
+The main purpose is to attract new members to join as well as allow current members to find out information via form or information already presented.

 ![Responsive screenshot of website on different devices](assets/images/responsive-screenshot-project1.png)

 ## Features

-On this website the aim is to try and project consistancy from page to page and follow a simple yet effective color contrast which matches all over the site.
+On this website the aim is to try and project consistency from page to page and follow a simple yet effective color contrast which matches all over the site.

 ### Existing features